mdtrotter/DebosnysCipher/README.md

 # TODO

-test receiving .tte and .
+ - test receiving .tte and .euf file and if import works correctly

+ - work programmatically with new font

+ - finish adding fonts

+ - make list of fonts done, with images, in readme